izxxr/pspl/README.md

 Note that attempting to use `a` will still result in an `IdentifierNotDefined`.

 ### Strings
-Strings are well... just, strings.
+Strings, `STRING`, are well... just, strings.
 In order to represent a string literal, the data must be wrapped in double or single quotes.

 Two strings can be concatenated to form a single string with data of both strings.

 ### Integers
-Integers are simple numbers that support arithmetic operations.
+Integers, `INTEGER`, are simple numbers that support arithmetic operations.
 Nothing special.

+## Floating Point Numbers
+Floating point numbers, `FLOAT`, are numbers with decimal point.

 #### Booleans
 There are two boolean literals, `TRUE` and `FALSE` of course.
 Boolean expressions